We have a history of working closely with the City of Pittsburgh to get things done.

 Gap to the Point

-We’re hoping this project will be complete by the Spring of 2017.
+We’re hoping this project will be complete by 2019.

 There is no doubt we’ve left a mark on this City.
 To see the complete list of things we’ve worked on, see our History Page.